hson-5520/hson/README.md

 ## Future Work
   - [ ] `toJSONSchema.hs`: allow for an HSONSchema instance to be translated to JSON Schema
   - [ ] HSONSchema Arbitrary Instance: randomly generate HSONSchema instances and implement a QuickCheck roundtrip property using toJSONSchema and fromJSONSchema
-  - [ ] 'ValidateHSON.hs': redefine HSONSchema to incorporate GADTs to simplify validation
+  - [ ] `ValidateHSON.hs`: redefine HSONSchema to incorporate GADTs to simplify validation